Skip to content header Skip to main content Skip to content footer

 As otters and herons have discovered, fish are plentiful in the deep-water lake.
 The banks contain several burrows used by water voles, and the islands provide nesting sites for lapwing.

-Kingfishers breed in the Millennium Wetlands and can be seen fishing for their chicks in front of hides, including the steel, Peter Scott, and Michael Powell hides.
+Kingfishers breed in the Millennium Wetlands and can be seen fishing for their chicks in front of hides and willow screens.
+The best hides for kingfisher sightings year-round are the British Steel, Peter Scott, and Michael Powell hides.

 kf.png

+Wildflowers adorn the wetlands in spring and summer, with vast swathes of colour and scent.
 When the wildflower blooms are spent, we allow some wet meadows to flood in autumn.
-The seeds from the plants fall into the water creating a valuable floating source of food for the hungry migrant waterbirds arriving for winter.
+The seeds from the plants fall into the water, creating a valuable floating source of food for the hungry flocks of ducks arriving for winter.
 In spring, we drain the land to create nesting sites, and the plants start to grow back.

 Don’t overlook the ditches, either!
 They provide essential highways for otters to travel along.
 Look for spraints, tracks and well-trodden paths as you explore.